openrails/openrails/Source/Documentation/Manual/physics.rst

   brake servicetimefactor instead, but the Open Rails Development team doesn't believe this is worth the effort by the user for the added realism.
+- ``Wagon(ORTSAuxiliaryResCapacity`` -- Volume of the car's auxiliary
+  reservoir.
+Normally determined automatically given the emergency res volume, but can be entered manually if the car has no emergency res.
-- ``Wagon(ORTSBrakeCylinderVolume`` - Volume of car's brake cylinder.
+- ``Wagon(ORTSBrakeCylinderVolume`` -- Volume of each brake cylinder on
+  the car.
 This allows specifying the brake cylinder volume independently of triple valve ratio.
-  This is useful when the cylinder is not directly attached to a triple valve,
-  e. g. when a relay valve exists.
+This is useful when the cylinder is not directly attached to a triple valve, e. g. when a relay valve exists.
+- ``Wagon(ORTSBrakeCylinderSize`` -- If brake cylinder dimensions are
+  available, this can be used in place of ``ORTSBrakeCylinderVolume`` to set the size of the brake cylinder(s).
+- ``Wagon(ORTSBrakeCylinderTravel`` -- The length of brake cylinder extension
+  when the brakes are applied.
+Larger travel leads to larger brake cylinder volume, and volume will increase as the brake cylinder pressurizes.
+  (Default 8 inches.)
+- ``Wagon(ORTSBrakeCylinderPipingVolume`` -- The volume of the piping between
+  the brake valve and each brake cylinder, including the volume of air in the brake cylinder when released.
+This volume does not change as the brake cylinder extends, and can be manipulated to change the effective triple valve ratio.
+(Default is 20% of the applied brake cylinder volume.)
+- ``Wagon(ORTSNumberBrakeCylinders`` -- Sets the number of brake cylinders
+  on the car, multiplies the brake cylinder volume.
+(Default 1 brake cylinder.)
 - ``Wagon(ORTSEmergencyValveActuationRate`` -- Threshold rate for emergency
   brake actuation of the triple valve.
 If the pressure in the brake pipe decreases at a higher rate than specified, the triple valve will switch to